 Fluid-Draining Procedures

 Cytoreductive surgery is an invasive surgery to remove as much of the tumor as possible.
-It can have a palliative effect by controlling symptoms.
+It can have palliative benefits such as controlling symptoms.

 Surgery and medication can help relieve certain types of mesothelioma pain.
 Mild pain may be treated with over-the-counter pain relievers such as acetaminophen.
 More severe pain is usually treated with opioid drugs.
-Examples include morphine, oxycodone or tramadol.
+Examples of these drugs include morphine, oxycodone or tramadol.
 IV pain medication may be needed for severe pain.

 Other pain management techniques can be helpful as well.
 While pain originates in the body, it’s interpreted in the brain.
 Cognitive and behavioral techniques may help you manage your pain.